 A public health authority board may contract directly with private vendors to operate the authority's Medicaid billing system as an alternative to the State-operated health services information system.
 The contract may provide for the private vendor to bill directly the State Medicaid billing system (MMIS), thereby bypassing the State health services information system (HSIS).
-The public health authority shall issue a "request for proposal" to solicit private vendor bids for contracts authorized under this section."
+The public health authority shall issue a "request"